-Nowadays, many companies advertise their own Bachelor and Master thesis topics - they have long since recognised the potential of this cooperation with students.
-However, this also means that the companies set the topics for Bachelor's students.
-This is an important difference to writing your Bachelor thesis at university.
+Nowadays, many companies advertise their own bachelor and Master thesis topics - they have long since recognized the potential of this cooperation with students.
+However, this also means that the companies set the topics for bachelor's students.
+This is an important difference to writing your bachelor thesis at university.
 In principle, speculative applications outlining your own topic are possible, though students should allow more time to prepare for this.
-"The decision on where to write your Bachelor thesis should be based on the topic," believes Düllmann.
+"The decision on where to write your bachelor thesis should be based on the topic," believes Düllmann.

 He advises students to write their bachelor thesis at university if they cannot find a company that will allow them to address an interesting topic.
 "That being said, those who receive an offer of an interesting topic from a company that is ideally located close by and willing to remunerate the bachelor thesis phase should definitely seize this opportunity."
 After several queries to regional companies, Heilbronn-based IT company Cirosec suggested a topic to Düllmann that piqued the student's interest.
 The topic was defined in brief discussions, with flat hierarchies and a good support system ultimately winning him over.
 The conditions were set out in writing and a contract drawn up, which also covered the legal use and applications of the bachelor thesis.